-In vitro fertilization (IVF) is a fertility treatment where eggs and sperm are fertilized in a laboratory setting.
+In Vitro Fertilization (IVF) is a fertility treatment where eggs and sperm are fertilized in a laboratory setting.
 In this specific instance, the donor eggs will be fertilized with the sperm of the male intended parent.
-This is accomplished through In vitro fertilization (IVF), or through intracytoplasmic sperm injection (ICSI).
+This is accomplished through In Vitro Fertilization (IVF) or Intracytoplasmic Sperm Injection (ICSI).

 Step 4 | Embryo Placement

-Once the fertilized eggs and sperm have reached their embryonic development, three to five healthy embryos will be selected and transferred into the surrogate mother.
+Once the fertilized eggs and sperm have reached their embryonic development, our partnered fertility specialists will select three to five healthy embryos to transfer to the gestational carrier.
 Any remaining embryos can be frozen for later use, in case the first cycle is unsuccessful.

 The embryo placement procedure for an egg donation cycle is the same as that performed for a standard IVF with Surrogacy cycle.
 A soft catheter containing the embryos transfers using an ultrasound to visualize the placement.

 Two weeks after the embryo placement, a pregnancy test can be administered.
 Eagerly anticipating — the IVF treatment was a success and you will be awaiting the arrival of your new baby boy or girl.

 Our partnered fertility specialists will further monitor blood levels of estrogen and progesterone.
 Your gestational carrier will have a weekly medical appointment — the regularity of the appointments will be tailored, depending on specific cases.